 - Add chicken broth and fire roasted tomatoes then bring to a boil.

 - Stir in chopped kale and simmer on low for 30 minutes.
 Adjust for seasoning before serving.

-- Garnish with fresh chopped basil.
+- Garnish with fresh chopped basil or parmesan cheese.
 Tastes even better the next day as leftovers.